Israeli Australians: Age and gender

-The Israeli Australian population is slightly older than the average for the total Australian population with a median age of 42 years compared to 38 years.
+The Israeli Australian population is slightly older than the average for the total Australian population with a median age of 45 years compared to 38 years.

-In the most recent census, 5,422 male Israeli Australians were recorded and 4,391 female.
-This equates to a gender ration of 123 males per 100 females.
+In the most recent census (2021), 6,104 male Israeli Australians were recorded and 4,931 females.
+This equates to a gender ratio of 124 males per 100 females.

 Location

 It is indicated that Israeli Australians live predominantly within urban areas of Victoria and New South Wales.
 85% (7,947) of all Israeli Australians live in these two states.
 The largest population of Israeli Australians reside in Victoria (4,353), followed by New South Wales (3,594), Queensland (738) and Western Australia (697).
-The 2016 Census report does not include population in the Northern Territory, South Australia, Tasmania or the Australian Capital Territory.
+The 2016 census report does not include population in the Northern Territory, South Australia, Tasmania or the Australian Capital Territory.

 Within Victoria, 80% of all Israeli Australians live in the Glen Eira, described by Daeshi Lawrence to be “the heart of Melbourne's Jewish community”.
 Within New South Wales many Israeli Australians live in the Eastern Suburbs of Sydney.